kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 ## Device plugin deployment

 A device plugin can be deployed manually or as a DaemonSet.
-Being deployed as a DaemonSet has the benefit that Kubernetes can restart the device plugin if it fails.
+If you deploy a device plugin as a DaemonSet, you can benefit from having Kubernetes take care of restarting the device plugin if it fails.
 Otherwise, an extra mechanism is needed to recover from device plugin failures.

 The canonical directory `/var/lib/kubelet/device-plugins` requires privileged access, so a device plugin must run in a privileged security context.
 If a device plugin is running as a DaemonSet, `/var/lib/kubelet/device-plugins`